 Buy an existing business

 You might decide to buy an existing scaffolding business rather than start your own venture from scratch.
-Buying a going concern can mean that:
+Buying a going concern can mean that customers, staff, premises and equipment are already in place.

 Make sure that the business does not have any outstanding liabilities - for example unsettled claims for compensation - before making any commitment to buy.